rafrombrc/therapish/content/post/object_constancy.md

 the experiences into a single object can have long lasting effects, possibly leading to an adult who has a hard time seeing others in all their fullness.
-This person will tend to experience those around them as either all good (idealization) or all bad (vilification).
-They might even move the same person back and forth (sometimes with dizzying speed!) between being experienced as good or as bad.
-But they will have a hard time having a nuanced experience of a complete other containing both positive and negative traits.
+This person will tend to experience those around them as either all good (idealization) or all bad (vilification), or maybe even vascillating between the two.
+It would be hard for them, however, to have a nuanced experience of a complete other, simlutaneously containing both positive and negative traits.

 A parent figure's lack of object constancy also impacts the internalization of that parent figure.
 The internal representation that the child carries around